 - 1. Primary combustion air ducted from the outside of the structure to the appliance. - 2.
-Tight fitting ceramic glass or metal doors.
-Flue dampers, when provided, shall have an external control and when in the closed position shall have a net free area of not less than 5% of the flue cross sectional area.
+Tightfitting ceramic glass or metal doors.
+Flue dampers, when provided, shall have an external control and when in the closed position shall have a net free area of not less than five percent of the flue cross sectional area.